veithly/claude-product-workflow/commands/product-prd.md

 - Generates PRD.md in `./products/{product-name}/prd/`
 - Can be run standalone or as part of `/product-init` pipeline

+## Skill Reference

+**You MUST follow the guidelines in `~/.claude/skills/product-research/SKILL.md`**

+Key requirements from the skill:
+- Use Chrome DevTools MCP for competitor analysis (Elements, Network, Performance, Application panels)
+- Analyze minimum 5 direct competitors and 3 indirect competitors
+- Explain "WHY" features exist, not just "WHAT" they are
+- All claims must have evidence sources
+- Technical analysis must include stack detection, performance metrics, and UX patterns

 ## Your Role

 You are orchestrating the **Product Manager Agent** to create or update a comprehensive Product Requirements Document.
 This command provides focused PRD generation outside the full pipeline.